-As of June 30, 2006, Charter Holdings, CIH, CCH I, CCH II and CCO Holdings had approximately \$11.2 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$684 million and \$10.4 billion maturing in 2007, 2008, 2009 and thereafter, respectively.
-Charter Holdings, CIH, CCH I, CCH II and CCO Holdings will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
+As of June 30, 2006, Charter Holdings, CIH, CCH I and CCH II had approximately \$9.9 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$684 million and \$9.1 billion maturing in 2007, 2008, 2009 and thereafter, respectively.
+Charter Holdings, CIH, CCH I and CCH II will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
 However, because of their significant indebtedness, our ability and the ability of the parent companies to raise additional capital at reasonable rates or at all is uncertain.
-During the six months ended June 30, 2006, we distributed \$480 million of cash to our parent company.
+During the six months ended June 30, 2006, the Company distributed \$420 million of cash to its parent company.

-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, Charter Holdings, CIH, CCH I, CCH II and CCO Holdings) for payment of principal on parent company notes are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes and Charter Operating notes unless there is no default under the applicable indenture, each applicable subsidiary's leverage ratio test is met at the time of such distribution and, in the case of Charter's convertible senior notes, other specified tests are met.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, Charter Holdings, CIH, CCH I and CCH II) for payment of principal on parent company notes are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes and Charter Operating notes unless there is no default under the applicable indenture, each applicable subsidiary's leverage ratio test is met at the time of such distribution and, in the case of Charter's convertible senior notes, other specified tests are met.
 For the quarter ended June 30, 2006, there was no default under any of these indentures and each such subsidiary met its applicable leverage ratio tests based on June 30, 2006 financial results.
 Such distributions would be restricted, however, if any such subsidiary fails to meet these tests at such time.
 In the past, certain subsidiaries have from time to time failed to meet their leverage ratio test.
 There can be no assurance that they will satisfy these tests at the time of such distribution.
 Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in the credit facilities.